 Change is hard.

-Between March of 2018 and March of 2020, I probably tried a dozen different jobs, mostly related to the design and real estate industries.
+My husband supported me while I tried new things to see what I would like.
+I tried various jobs that I’ve always dreamed of doing.
+I probably tried a dozen different jobs, mostly related to the design and real estate industries.

 Things can’t always be as they were.
 You have to allow changes to take place.
 It’s part of life.
 It’s part of growth.

 The truth is, my mind doesn’t want to move forward.
 It wants to stay in what worked in the past.
 It wants my children to remain at home, my body to continue to burn carbs the way it once did, and my past career path to work.

 When you have a major decision to make, remember that only God knows the outcome.
 Allowing Him to lead and guide your steps is the best way to continue on the right path.